 The proletariat, through global conspiracy and dictatorship, will seize control of the state machinery, but not in order to extricate it from its difficulties - from the anarchy and bankruptcy of an economic system which is incapable of coping with productive forces which are outgrowing the constraints of current ownership relations...
 The proletariat will strive to seize power in order to seize the resources of the dominant educated society, the property of the world of knowledge, in order to wrest the heritage of humanity from the hands of the minority which holds it.
 Then, having abolished hereditary family property as well as private funds and educational facilities, it will use the confiscated resources to organize public education - to "socialize knowledge".
-For only this conquest, achieved by means of the "uncompromising assault of the proletariat on the right of private property" - that is, by the violent manifestation of its will - will annihilate the basic law of the class system, defended by million-strong armies, by virtue of which all the members of the privileged minority are destined from birth to accede to power, while the descendants of the minority are condemned to slavery.
+For only this conquest, achieved by means of the "uncompromising assault of the proletariat on the right of private property" - that is, by the violent manifestation of its will - will annihilate the basic law of the class system, now by the social group which rules over the workers; the will of this social group is codified in law and it takes on the role previously exercised by private capitalists.
+The constant replacement of social capital takes place on the assumption of the accumulation in the hands of the dominant social group - acting through the State - of the whole sum of that wealth produced at each given moment which remains after deducting the wages of the "producers of material goods", i.e. that sum which incessantly grows in accord with the rising productivity of labour.